code-dot-org/code-dot-org/apps/src/weblab2/README.md

 ## Where do I start?

-- Take a look at `App.tsx` for the wrapper code that just lays out an IDE with some pre-defined `config` and `project` values.
+- Take a look at `Weblab2View.tsx` for the wrapper code that just lays out an IDE with some pre-defined `config` and `project` values.
 - In the `CDOIDE` directory, `CDOIDE/CDOIDE.tsx` is your starting point with the overall layout.
 - There are `left-pane`, `center-pane`, `right-pane` folders laying out the content within each of them.
 - The center pane contains the `Editor.tsx` component which is the interface to `CodeMirror` and the `FileNav.tsx` component which gives the file tabs at the top.